sf105/sttp-book/_chapters/chapter7.md

 They should not be needed for the system's execution.
 To enable the asserts we have to run Java with a special argument in one of these two ways: `java -enableassertions` or `java -ea`.
 When using Maven or IntelliJ the assertions are enabled automatically when running tests.
-With Eclipse or Gradle we have to change some settings.
+With Eclipse or Gradle we have to enable it ourselves.
-To run the system normally with assertions enabled you always have to change some settings.
+To run the system normally with assertions enabled you always have to enable it manually.

 The assertions are mostly an extra safety measure.
 If it is crucial that a system runs correctly, we can use the asserts to add some additional testing during the system's execution.